Effective Date: April 15, 2015

 p.
 General Counsel.

 y.
-Associate Administrator for Human Exploration and Operations Mission Directorate.
+Associate Administrator for Exploration Systems Development Mission Directorate.

 z.
 Associate Administrator for Science Mission Directorate.